damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/webcasts/index.md

 #### Create the program in Marketo

 - Clone the last campaign

 Connect the webcast campaign to Gotowebinar.
 Webcast > Event Settings > Event partner

-- Correct version number and invitation date and details
+- Correct version number and invitation date and details for assets:

     -   The landing page

     -   The confirmation email

 - Update the hero form

 #### Promote